 Tim Loecker is a senior vice president in the Dallas office of Weber Shandwick, one of the world's leading global public relations firms.
 He has extensive experience in developing and implementing strategic communications programs for organizations ranging from Fortune 500 corporations to start-up enterprises across a diverse cross section of industries.
 He currently leads the national storytelling program for the United States Army client, executing strategic media relations and social/digital content marketing initiatives.
 He formerly served as a day-to-day client lead for American Airlines, managing global media relations strategy, issues and corporate reputation management, executive visibility and brand positioning.
 His work has earned numerous industry accolades from PRSA, PRWeek, IPRA, PR Bull Dog Reporter and SABRE, among others.
 Tim graduated in 2000 with a Bachelor of Arts in public relations from Texas Tech University.

 Steve McCutcheon earned his Bachelor of Arts in advertising from Texas Tech University where he was on the presentation team for the district champion 1986 AAF Student Competition Team.
-He is chief marketing officer for Pax8 – a cloud commerce marketplace built for the IT and telecom channels.
-Previously, he served as a senior director of marketing for McAfee SaaS Email & Web Security (formerly MX Logic).
-Steve has worked for several advertising agencies and served as president of the Pikes Peak Advertising Federation prior to entering the corporate marketing world.
+Before starting Cheyenne Cañon Segways, he was chief marketing officer for Pax8 (2022 revenues $1.7 billion) – a cloud commerce marketplace built for the IT and telecom channels.
+While at Pax8, he helped design internal sales and channel partner sales and marketing programs based on the award-winning programs he created as a senior director of marketing for McAfee SaaS Email & Web Security (formerly MX Logic).
+Prior to entering the corporate marketing world, Steve worked for several advertising agencies and served as president of the Pikes Peak Advertising Federation.

 Ali is a co-founder, past president, and board member of the Southwest Chapter of the Association of Professional Researchers (APRA).
-Ali is past president of APRA of Greater Houston and is a charter member of the Association of Advancement Services Professionals, serving on their prospect development best practices committee.
-Ali is a volunteer with APRA International, serving on the 2010 Nominating committee and the 2011 APRA International Conference Curriculum Planning Committee, 2013 on-line education committee.
-She is a frequent conference presenter, including APRA, AFP, CASE, AHP and specialized fundraising organizations.
+She is past president of APRA of Greater Houston and is a charter member of the Association of Advancement Services Professionals (AASP), serving on their prospect development best practices committee.
+Ali is a volunteer with APRA International, serving on the 2010 Nominating committee, the 2011 APRA International Conference Curriculum Planning Committee, and the 2013 on-line education committee.
+She is a frequent conference presenter, including APRA, AFP, CASE, AHP, and specialized fundraising organizations.
+Ali also serves on The Emerald Circle Executive Committee 2019 – 2021 for the Girl Scouts of San Jacinto as Vice President.

 Albert McNeel has been a successful producer in the San Antonio market for over 17 years.
 He has been involved in office, industrial and retail project leasing for both institutional and local clients.
 He has also worked in tenant representation, site selection, land sales and investment sales.